 Target your ad campaign to individuals who have already visited your site.
 You can accomplish this using Google Adwords.

-Remarketing is a robust way to reach the segments of your audience who have already shown interest in your brand by visiting your site, meaning they stand a higher chance of converting when the right marketing is employed.
+Remarketing is a robust way to reach segments of your audience who have already shown interest in your brand by visiting your site.
+When the correct marketing is employed, these segments stand a higher chance of converting.

-As mentioned above, it takes a minimum of seven exposures to a brand name for it to become memorable.
-This makes remarketing an effective way to reach audiences that already have some familiarity with you, and ingrain brand recall.
+As mentioned above, a brand name must be exposed at least seven times to become memorable.
+This makes remarketing an effective way to reach audiences familiar with you and ingrain brand recall.

 Search Engine Optimization

-Search engine optimization, known simply as SEO in the field of digital marketing, is one of the most popular techniques to attract visitors to your site by way of organic search.
-Doubling down on enriching your content so that it shows up when individuals are searching for relevant topics will ensure they land on your site.
+Search engine optimization, known simply as SEO in digital marketing, is one of the most popular techniques for attracting visitors to your site through organic search.
+Enriching your content to show up when individuals search for relevant topics will ensure they land on your site.

 How do you go about enriching that content?

-While prioritizing keyword density (populating your target keyword multiple times throughout your content) is a customary SEO tactic, it is just as important to properly locate your keywords.
-Positioning your main keyword at the beginning of your content, both in a page’s title tag and the opening sentences of your copy — also known as front-loading — is a fantastic way to boost SEO.
-In fact, Google puts more weight on keywords that appear at the top of a webpage rather than further down.
+While prioritizing keyword density (populating your target keyword multiple times throughout your content) is a customary SEO tactic, properly locating your keywords is just as important.
+Positioning your primary keyword at the beginning of your content, both in a page’s title tag and the opening sentences of your copy — also known as front-loading — is a fantastic way to boost SEO.
+Google puts more weight on keywords that appear at the top of a webpage rather than further down.

 The Most Effective Way to Enhance Brand Recall: Sonic Branding

 Studies show that we process sound faster than any other sense.
-Crafting audio ads is a surefire way to gain instant access to your audience’s undivided attention in a capacity that exceeds anything that visual marketing is capable of.
-Creative agency Fabrik Brands reports that “it only takes around 0.146 seconds for human beings to react to sound.”
+Crafting audio ads is a surefire way to gain instant access to your audience’s undivided attention in a capacity that exceeds anything visual marketing can do.
+Creative agency Fabrik Brands reports, “It only takes around 0.146 seconds for human beings to react to sound.”

 Today’s audio consumption is at an all-time high.
 Voice commerce sales are projected to reach $40 billion by 2022, and around 60 million people own a smart speaker in the U.S. alone.
 The Best Audio Brands Report 2019 found that “brand engagement is far stronger when audio is treated as an equal and essential aspect of the brand.”

-To be a true market leader, you ought to tap into the vast potential held by audio branding, so your message resonates and sticks with viewers in a profound, lasting manner.
+To be a true market leader, you should tap into the vast potential of audio branding so that your message resonates with viewers and sticks with them in a profound, lasting manner.

-In the 2019 Audio Logo Index, a comprehensive study of all the major players in the audio branding realm, Veritonic was able to single out a few key trends that sonic marketers can employ to their benefit.
-They found that bookending your sonic logo in an audio ad — that is, placing it at both the beginning and end of the ad — increased brand recall.
+In the 2019 Audio Logo Index, a comprehensive study of all the major players in the audio branding realm, Veritonic identified a few key trends that sonic marketers can use.
+They found that bookending your sonic logo in an audio ad — that is, placing it at both the beginning and end of the ad — increases brand recall.
 Veritonic additionally found that using a brand’s name in conjunction with a pleasant melody improved its participants’ brand recall.

-These findings make clear that, while audio is a dimension worth channeling in your marketing efforts, it isn’t enough to simply play the name of your brand for all to hear.
+These findings make clear that while audio is a dimension worth incorporating into marketing efforts, simply playing your brand’s name for all to hear is insufficient.

-You ought to be strategic about the number of times it is played, in addition to what the audience experiences alongside that sound.
+You ought to be strategic about the number of times it is played and what the audience experiences alongside that sound.

-Additional studies show that messaging delivered via voice tech can amount to double the brand recall of TV commercials, because “voice offers a real-time connection that heightens relevance and memory with a hands-free experience.”
-Consumers are also less likely to skip ads when they’re being played over a smart speaker, compared to an audio ad that pops up while they’re consuming audio content on their phone or computer.
+Additional studies show that messaging delivered via voice tech can double the brand recall of TV commercials because “voice offers a real-time connection that heightens relevance and memory with a hands-free experience.”
+Consumers are also less likely to skip ads when playing over a smart speaker than when an audio ad pops up while consuming audio content on their phone or computer.

 Find a Voice to Build Your Brand Recall